coco33920/cv/docs/index.md

 As you probably deduced from the badges.
 Yes.
 I like the trans flag.
 A lot.

-On HRT for three years now, I legally changed my name to Charlotte Ophélie Margot, and gender to female, if you need help getting medical health care / starting a transition / have a transgender or intersex related question please email me at either one of these addresses:
+On HRT for three(') years now, I legally changed my name to Charlotte Ophélie Margot, and gender to female, if you need help getting medical health care / starting a transition / have a transgender or intersex related question please email me at either one of these addresses:
 * charlotte.sfiacademy [at] gmail.com
 * contact [at] nwa2coco.fr